 What is AMR?

-Because of AMR, treatments for infections become ineffective which means the resistant infections persist and can spread to others.
+Because of AMR, treatments for infections become ineffective which means resistant infections persist and can spread to others.

 Who was there and what happened?